Fonyx/readmeGen/READMEManual.md

 ## Installation
 ```
-1. Make your own project (not packaged)
+1. Make your own project (not packaged), must use github
 2. Checkout project and install node.js
 3. Run npm install to download dependencies
 ```